Optometrist Employment Contract Lawyer | Optometry Contracts

 For instance, in Ohio, a non-competition clause was unreasonable when it was noted that a provider’s sub-specialty was uncommon, and that it would be harsh if the restrictive covenant was enforced as the hospital where he was precluded from practicing was only one of the few institutions in the area where he could practice his specialty.

-Thus, in Ohio, covenants restraining providers from competing with his employer upon termination is considered unreasonable if it inflicts untold of hardship on the professional, is injurious to the public, if the demand for the dentist’s medical expertise is important for the community people and if the dentist’s services are important for the health, care and treatment of public.
-However, non-competition clauses for dentists, in general, are enforceable as long as they protect some of the employer’s legitimate interests.
+Thus, in Ohio, covenants restraining providers from competing with his employer upon termination is considered unreasonable if it inflicts untold of hardship on the professional, is injurious to the public, if the demand for the optometrist’s medical expertise is important for the community people and if the optometrist’s services are important for the health, care and treatment of public.
+However, non-competition clauses for optometrists, in general, are enforceable as long as they protect some of the employer’s legitimate interests.

 Employment Agreements: Student Loans, Insurance, Lack of Resources